anenkosofi/verbose-pancake/README.md

 ## Features

-### 1. Responsive and Cross-Browser Compatibility:
+### 1. Cross-Browser Compatibility:

-The website is fully responsive and works seamlessly across different devices and screen sizes.
+The website works seamlessly across different devices and screen sizes.
 It has been thoroughly tested on popular web browsers like Google Chrome, Mozilla Firefox, Opera, and Microsoft Edge to ensure a consistent experience for all users.

 ### 2. BEM Methodology: